-Internal Audit attends and submits reports to the ARCC, which is a sub-Committee of the Board.
-Additionally, Internal Audit reports independently to the chair of the plc Audit Committee, with a dotted line into the Chair of the AICL ARCC.
+Internal Audit attends and submits independent reports to the ARCC, which is a sub-Committee of the Board.
+The ARCC is responsible for the appointment and removal of the Head of Internal Audit.

-The Internal Audit Policy outlines AICL's commitment that, in carrying out its activity the internal audit function will:
+AICL's commitment is that, in carrying out its activity the internal audit function will:

-- Be free to deliver assignments and express opinions without interference - Have freedom and total access to information and colleagues - Be able to review AICL's internal control system - Review the adequacy of AICL's system of governance
+- Be free to deliver assignments and express opinions without interference. - Have freedom and total access to information and colleagues.

+- Be able to review AICL's internal control system. - Review the adequacy of AICL's system of governance.

-It is important to note that the Internal Audit and Assurance Director has no responsibility for any other key functions or operations within AICL.
+It is important to note that the Head of Internal Audit has no responsibility for any other key functions or operations within AICL.